 Dyson Scholars in Residence Program on the Pleasantville Campus

 Want to try a unique Dyson College experience?
-Then consider applying for this year-long Living-Learning Community in Elm Hall on the Pleasantville Campus.
+Then consider applying for this year-long Living-Learning Community in Alumni Hall on the Pleasantville Campus.

 You’ve had the opportunity to read, study, and discuss ideas in the traditional classroom.
 This program offers something more: the chance to join a community of diverse students who live together in a residence hall, take special seminars that explore important ideas and issues, do hands-on research to develop a community service project, build friendships with dedicated peers, and find a mentor in a committed faculty member who spends time with the community in the residence hall.

-Dyson Scholars in Residence students live together in semi-suite accommodations in Elm Hall, creating a vibrant learning community within the residence hall.
+Dyson Scholars in Residence students live together in semi-suite accommodations in Alumni Hall, creating a vibrant learning community within the residence hall.
 This signature academic experience supports Dyson College’s mission to provide its majors with opportunities to expand their intellectual landscape, to stimulate their scholarly curiosity, and to engage in hands-on experiences blended with academic learning.
-Students will live in a special block of semi-suite rooms in Elm Hall and fall and spring seminar courses will meet in the adjoining lounge space.
+Students will live in a special block of semi-suite rooms in Alumni Hall.
 In addition to course work, students will have the opportunity to create and run their own residence hall-based programming such as films, speakers, community dinners and local outings.

 Who can apply?
 This program is open to Pleasantville campus students with Dyson College majors and to undecided students who are considering Dyson College majors.